 Pointing out that you have previously signed the pledge will help you resist the pressures of special interest groups who will press you to raise taxes in order to pay for their special pet projects.

-While there is hope in our growing energy sector and the potential for more high-tech jobs, we still face great challenges.
+While there is the potential for more high-tech jobs, we still face great challenges.
 Government growth still far exceeds that of the private sector economy.
 Our financial obligations in the form of unfunded state pensions are a looming challenge that will take political courage to address.

 Our message is clear.
-Don't punish Montanans with higher taxes due to the budgeting and spending mistakes of the past.
+Don't burden Montanans with higher taxes due to the budgeting and spending mistakes of the past.

 The Taxpayer Protection Pledge is not intended to support any candidate for office.
 Montanans for Tax Reform is not urging people to vote for or against candidates based on whether they have signed the pledge.